 Dean laughed.
 “It’s not just the men.
 Why do you think I play so dumb all the time?”

 Robin looked at him.
 “You may have a point.
 But guys can still get away with it more easily than women can.”

 “In some ways.”
 Dean’s voice suddenly turned sour.
 “I haven’t had much luck.”

 “You, Don Juan?”

 “Do you see me staying with anyone?
-Sure I mess around with a lot of girls.
-But they’re all dumb bunnies, and they make a lot of stupid demands.
-All they want is sex, and I need more than that.”
+Sure, I messed around with a lot of girls.
+But they’re all dumb bunnies, and they made a lot of stupid demands.
+All they wanted is sex, and I need more than that.”